 In addition to the amount per month that is paid, the duration of spousal support payments also needs to be determined.
 A general rule of thumb is that payments will last for half the length of a marriage that lasted less than ten years.
 If the marriage lasted longer than ten years the court will not set a time limit for spousal support.
 In this case, the burden to prove that spousal support is no longer necessary will fall on the party who pays support.

 Temporary Spousal Support is court-ordered support that is calculated by a legal formula that is paid during a divorce, legal separation, or annulment.
-Permanent Spousal Support is ordered at the end of the divorce and is not calculated through any formula.
+Permanent Spousal Support (or sometimes known as Judgment Support) is ordered at the end of the divorce and is not calculated through any formula.

 Temporary Support can be ordered during an annulment, but permanent support cannot be ordered once the annulment is granted.
-Temporary Spousal Support includes an end date and must be renewed once it expires.
 Permanent Spousal Support does not always include a specific end date.

-With the change in the tax laws this year, the issue of finalization of the spousal support issue this year becomes more critical.
+With the change in the tax laws in 2018, the issue of finalization of the spousal support issue after that year becomes more critical.
 Beginning with orders entered in 2019 spousal support will no longer be tax-deductible to the paying spouse and conversely non-taxable to the receiving spouse.
-It is important that this issue be reviewed and a plan of action be established this year as soon as possible if the parties wish to maintain the tax benefits for spousal support orders.
+Modifications of the pre-2019 orders may result in unintended taxability consequences and even loss of tax benefits of being modified from a temporary support order to a Judgment Support order.

 In total, spousal support is something that can weigh heavily on divorce proceedings.
 For the paying spouse, it can be a large expense on top of divorce proceedings that needs to be realized and for the unemployed spouse, it can save them a large financial burden in the long run.
 If you find yourself in a position where you may need to receive or pay spousal support, taking the proceedings for support to court may seem like a hassle in the short term, but the long-term effects of such a significant part of a divorce can make the extra court proceedings worth it.